kheina/hourly-photo-telegram-bot/README.md

 ## About
 This bot was designed and built to control the telegram channel Flickr Sneps https://t.me/flickrsneps

-It works by taking the file IDs of photos sent to it by an admin, and keeping them in a queue.
+It works by storing the file information of files sent to it by an admin, and keeping them in a queue.
 By default, the delay is set to 60 minutes.
-Meaning, at the top of every hour, a file ID is popped from the queue and sent to the telegram channel specified and forwarded to all the groups the bot has been added to.
+Meaning, at the top of every hour, a file is downloaded from the queue and sent as a photo (if it is actually an image file) to the telegram channel specified and forwarded to all the groups the bot has been added to.
+Afterwards, it will also send the file to twitter if it is either a photo or video.

 ## Usage
 Start by cloning the repo into your desired folder.